Loreleix64/Lamia/README.md

 # Lamia
 Python wrapper for Danbooru's API.
+For Python 2.7.

+##Installation
+`pip install lamia` or `pip2.7 install lamia`

 ##Changelog
+###Version 0.2
+Fixed all broken functions.
+The first stable pre-release, but by no means complete.

 ###Version 0.11
 Fixed some 0.1 release errors.